thestippe/thestippe.github.io/_drafts/statistics/2024-01-22-predictive_checks.md

 0.975
 </div>

-It doesn't really makes much sense to start from a model which predicts that the $97\%$ of our tweets have zero interaction.
+It doesn't really make much sense to start from a model which predicts that the $97\%$ of our tweets have zero interaction.